 When selecting cushion, check the carpet manufacturer's requirements for thickness and density.
 A general rule of thumb for most residential carpet applications is to choose cushion no more than 7/16 inch thick and no less than 1/4 inch with 6 pounds per cubic feet density.
 If the carpet is a berber or a low profile carpet, choose a cushion no more than 3/8 inch thick with 8 pounds density.

-Carpet cushion is made primarily from polyurethane foam, fiber or rubber and is available in a variety of styles and constructions to fit your needs.
-The type and thickness of cushion you need varies according to traffic levels and patterns.
-For example, bedrooms, dens, lounge areas and other rooms with light or moderate traffic can use thicker and softer cushion, while living rooms, family rooms, hallways, stairs and other heavy traffic areas require thinner, firmer cushion.
+The type and thickness of cushion you need varies based on traffic levels and patterns.
+For example, bedrooms, dens, lounge areas and other rooms with light or moderate traffic can use thicker and softer cushion.
+Living rooms, family rooms, hallways, stairs and other heavy traffic areas require thinner, firmer cushion.